Reviews You Can Rely On

 Our Verdict

 The RockShox Reverb AXS is the next step in the evolution of the dropper seatpost.
 Based on their standard Reverb, RockShox ditched the hydraulic hose and actuation in favor of the super clean AXS wireless system.
 Without cables or hoses, it couldn't be easier to install or remove, and it makes for a super clean handlebar setup.
 Its action in both compression and extension was impressively smooth and consistent, plus it has a Vent Valve should it ever develop sag or squishiness over time.
 The remote is in a class of its own with a large paddle-shaped button that requires minimal force or movement, making adjustments to saddle height incredibly easy.
 It is (very) expensive, but this post's excellent performance makes it a great option when money is no object.
-Compare it to top competitors in our review of the best dropper posts.
+Compare it to top competitors in our review of dropper posts.

 REASONS TO BUY